sweattep/ancient_quotes/README.md

 >He created me from the beginning before the world, and I shall never fail.

+>Sometimes you can become rich by being generous, or poor by being greedy.

+>They will always be remembered and greatly praised, because they were kind and freely gave to the poor
 >But the midwives feared Elohim, and did not do as the sovereign of Mitsrayim commanded them, and kept the male children alive.

 >Do not stand in a place of danger trusting in miracles